The 18th century Ardgillan Castle & Demesne is set in spectacular parkland with magnificent views of the Irish Sea.

 National Leprechaun Museum takes visitors deep into Celtic culture to discover what lies behind tales of leprechauns, rainbows and pots of gold.

-Walk into the National Museum of Ireland and you are magically transported back in time to see famous celtic artefacts.
-Closed on Jan 1st
+Walk into the National Museum of Ireland and you are magically transported back in time to see famous Celtic artefacts.
+Closed on Dec 31st.

 The National Transport Museum of Ireland, in Howth, is Ireland’s only comprehensive assembly of public and commercial road transport.